Tazaf/ionicitude/README.md

 ## Known Android bugs

-Please, be advised that I've been confronted, when using the Wikitude plugin, with some awkwards bugs on Android regarding the back button handling from within an AR View, and the user location tracking lifecycle.
+Please, be advised that I've been confronted, when using the Wikitude plugin, to some awkwards bugs on Android  devices regarding the back button handling from within an AR View, and the user location tracking lifecycle.
 If you encouter them or any other bugs related to the Wikitude plugin, please go on the [Github Wikitude repo](http://github.com/Wikitude/wikitude-cordova-plugin/issues) or on the [Wikitude Developer Forum](http://www.wikitude.com/developer/developer-forum) (you'll need to register).

 **Having mostly developped with Ionic on Android, I don't know if these bugs also impact iOS builds.
 From the few tests that I've done, it's apparently not the case.**